Why is it essential to wash your Locks properly?

 - excess sebum,

-- impurities accumulated at the roots.
+- impurities accumulated at the root.

 How to do it:

-Second shampoo: cleansing the lengths
+Second shampoo: cleaning the lengths

-The second shampoo is essential to cleanse:
+The second shampoo is essential to clean:

 - the lengths,

-- the inside of the locs,
+- the inside of the Locks,

-- product residue.
+- product residues.

 How to do it: